P

 The Problem with Complexity

-A passphrase is a sequence of random words.
-The concept was popularized by the famous XKCD comic "Correct Horse Battery Staple".
+A passphrase is a sequence of random words joined together.
+The concept was famously popularized by the XKCD comic "Correct Horse Battery Staple".
+The logic is simple: while a short, complex password has a high density of randomness, a long passphrase has a much higher total randomness (entropy).

 Complex & Short